learningequality/morango/docs/architecture/operations/concepts_and_definitions.rst

 2. **Queueing**: Queuing is similar to snapshotting where a chunk of serialized records that need to be sent during the sync process are stored in the *buffers*.
 This prevents inconsistencies caused by a record being sent on network and its copy being changed by an in-process serialization.
-3. **Sending data through Network**: The morango models will be serialized into JSON to send them over the network to another morango instance.
+3. **Sending data through Network**: The Morango models will be serialized into JSON to send them over the network to another Morango instance.
 We will be sending them by x number of records at a time, or another chunk number specified by the user.
-This is all faciliated by the ``SyncClient`` created upon generating a sync session between two morango instances.
+This is all faciliated by the ``SyncClient`` created upon generating a sync session between two Morango instances.
-4. **Dequeuing**: Process of merging the data received in the *buffers*(by another morango instance) to ``Store`` layer as well as Application layer.
+4. **Dequeuing**: Process of merging the data received in the *buffers*(by another Morango instance) to ``Store`` layer as well as Application layer.
 5. **Deserialization**: After integrating the received data into the ``Store``, we can then deserialize the data into models to be used in the application.